-- On April 29, 2020, EBSA, DOL, and the IRS issued a joint final regulation extending certain time frames under ERISA and the IRC for group health plans, disability and other welfare plans, and pension plans. - HHS "concurs" with the rule and will adopt a similar non-enforcement policy to non-federal governmental group health plans. - As of March 1, 2020 and through the end of the Outbreak Period, there are no deadlines to file claims or appeals including the 4-month external review process).
-Importantly, this includes health FSA and HRA expense reimbursement requests, which are generally a few months after the end of the plan year.
-For example, if a calendar year FSA plan had a runout period that ended on April 30, 2020, the plan could not require that participants forfeit any remaining balance during the Outbreak Period.
-Notably, these extensions do not apply to dependent care FSAs. - It is important to note that the deadlines under ERISA for plans to adjudicate claims and appeals have not been suspended.
+- On April 29, 2020, EBSA, DOL, and the IRS issued a joint final regulation extending certain time frames under ERISA and the IRC for group health plans, disability and other welfare plans, and pension plans.
+Extended under Notice 2021-01 on an individual basis - Now the tolling period ends for EACH PERSON on the earlier of: - One year from the date the deadline would have been running for that individual; or - 60 days from the end of the National Emergency which is still ongoing - It is important to note that the deadlines under ERISA for plans to adjudicate claims and appeals have not been suspended.
 Therefore, plans will need to adhere to their current procedures for reviewing claims and appeals in a timely manner.

-2020 Deadline Extensions Beyond ERISA
+COVID Extensions Beyond ERISA

-- Suspends the 14-day deadline to provide a COBRA election notice until the end of the Outbreak Period - HIPAA Special Enrollment Period The 30-day (in some instances, 60-day) deadline to request enrollment in a group health plan following a special enrollment event (e.g., birth, adoption or placement for adoption of a child, marriage, loss of other health coverage, or eligibility for a state premium assistance subsidy) - COBRA Qualifying Event and Disability Extension Notices The 60-day deadline by which qualified beneficiaries must notify the plan of certain qualifying events (e.g., divorce or legal separation, a dependent child ceasing to be a dependent under the terms of the plan) or disability determination - COBRA Election The 60-day deadline to elect COBRA continuation coverage - COBRA Premium Payments The 45-day (for the initial payment) and 30-day (for subsequent payments) deadlines to timely pay COBRA premiums
+- Suspends the 14-day deadline to provide a COBRA election notice until the end of the Outbreak Period - HIPAA Special Enrollment Period The 30-day (in some instances, 60-day) deadline to request enrollment in a group health plan following a special enrollment event (e.g., birth, adoption or placement for adoption of a child, marriage, loss of other health coverage, or eligibility for a state premium assistance subsidy) - COBRA Qualifying Event and Disability Extension Notices The 60-day deadline by which qualified beneficiaries must notify the plan of certain qualifying events (e.g., divorce or legal separation, a dependent child ceasing to be a dependent under the terms of the plan) or disability determination - COBRA Election The 60-day deadline to elect COBRA continuation coverage - COBRA Premium Payments The 45-day (for the initial payment) and 30-day (for subsequent payments) deadlines to timely pay COBRA premiums - Guidance was issued by IRS on October 6, 2021 in Notice 2021-58 to clarify some of these COBRA issues - The deadline tolling for an individual to elect COBRA coverage and for the individual to make COBRA premium payments generally run concurrently.